apitrace/apitrace/README.markdown

 See the `ld.so` man page for more information about `LD_PRELOAD` and `LD_LIBRARY_PATH` environment flags.

-To trace the application inside gdb, invoke gdb as:

-    gdb --ex 'set exec-wrapper env LD_PRELOAD=/path/to/glxtrace.so' --args /path/to/application

 ### Android ###

 To trace standalone native OpenGL ES applications, use